ncarvajalc/ISIS1225-Lib/README.md

 <!-- STRUCTURE -->
 ### Structure

-The project is divided into four main parts:
+The project has four main parts:
 1. [DISClib](./DISClib) Root folder with the library implementation.
     1. [ADT](./DISClib/ADT) Folder with the main Abstract Data Types (ADT) implemented in the library.
         1. [List](./DISClib/ADT/list.py) Script implementing the ADT Lists in the library, configurable by Array List, Single Linked List and Double Linked List structures.